Can I Get Compensation for a Car Accident If I Have a Pre-Existing Condition in Georgia?

 [Insurance adjusters](/insurance-claims/dealing-with-adjusters) are trained to exploit pre-existing conditions as a reason to deny or minimize your claim.
 One of the most common tactics is arguing that all of your current symptoms and treatment are related to your prior condition rather than the accident.
 They may request years of prior medical records hoping to find documentation of similar complaints that they can use to shift blame away from the collision.

 Another frequent strategy is having the insurance company's hired medical examiner, often called an independent medical examiner or IME doctor, review your records or conduct an examination and then opine that the accident did not cause any new injury.
-These IME reports are often biased in favor of the insurance company, and an experienced attorney knows how to challenge their conclusions through cross-examination and competing expert opinions.
+These IME reports are often biased in favor of the insurance company, and such tactics may constitute [bad faith](/insurance-claims/bad-faith-insurance), and an experienced attorney knows how to challenge their conclusions through cross-examination and competing expert opinions.

 Insurance companies may also try to use your pre-existing condition to argue that you would have needed the same medical treatment regardless of the accident.
 This future treatment defense attempts to reduce the value of your claim by suggesting the accident merely moved up an inevitable timeline.
 Georgia law rejects this argument when the evidence shows that the accident caused a distinct and measurable worsening of the condition that would not have occurred absent the collision.